RobotNerd/prose-english-format/README.md

     indented lines, those lines will be considered part of the same paragraph.
     In this case, the indentation level of the first line of the paragraph defines the indentation of the block quote.
   - Multiple levels of embedded block quotes are allowed.
+To qualify as a deeper level block, the amount of leading whitespace on the first line of the indented paragraph must be greater than that of the previous paragraph.
 - Dialogue is placed in double quotes `"`.
   - A closing double quote closes the dialogue block.
   - If no closing quote is found, the dialogue block ends at a blank line.